stormpath/stormpath-framework-spec/oauth2.md

 By default we accept POSTS to this token uri and respond according to the grant type.
-If the developer sets this value to false we should not attach any handler to this uri, allowing the framework to return it's standard 404 response.
+If the developer sets this value to false we should not attach any handler to this uri, allowing the framework to return it's default 404 response.

-If enabled and the grant type is not `client_credentials` or `password`, then return `400 Unsupported Grant Type`.
+If enabled and the grant type is not `client_credentials` or `password`, then we should return the OAuth-compliant error code:

+    HTTP/1.1 400 Bad Request
+    Content-Type: application/json;charset=UTF-8
+    Cache-Control: no-store
+    Pragma: no-cache

+    {
+      "error": "unsupported_grant_type"
+    }

+If no grant type is specified, the error should be `invalid_request`

 ## Client Credentials Grant Flow